-Almost 225,000 immigrants currently live in Missouri.
-St. Louis, one of Missouri’s largest cities, recently launched the St. Louis Mosaic Project, which focuses on trying to make the city the fastest-growing metropolitan area for immigrants by 2020.
-Missouri cities have also taken steps to try to attract immigrant entrepreneurs and the many jobs that they bring.
-Given that such efforts have already proved successful in slowing population decline and strengthening the tax base in several other midwestern cities, the proactive approach of Missouri’s civic leaders is likely to lead to real economic gains in the future.
+Almost 255,000 immigrants currently live in Missouri.
+St. Louis, one of Missouri’s largest cities, recently launched the St. Louis Mosaic Project, which focuses on trying to make that city the fastest growing metropolitan area for immigrants by 2020.
+Such efforts have already proved successful at slowing population decline and strengthening the tax base in several other Midwestern cities, the proactive approach of Missouri’s civic leaders is likely to lead to real economic gains in the future.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 This is equally true in Missouri, where immigrants are far more likely to be of working age than the U.S.-born population.

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Missouri, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs, with more than 16,800 immigrants owning their own business in the state.